mddub/urchin-cgm/README.md

 ![Screenshot](http://i.imgur.com/9aYMsCn.png)

+To install, enable Developer Mode in the Pebble app on your phone, then open [this pbw file][pbw] in the Pebble app.

 Still very much work-in-progress.
-Architecture is liable to change.
 Probably soon to be renamed, too.

-## To install (for now):
-* In the Pebble app on your phone, go to "Settings" and enable "Developer Mode".
-* Open [this pbw file](https://raw.githubusercontent.com/mddub/nightscout-graph-pebble/master/release/nightscout-graph-pebble.pbw) in the Pebble app on your phone.

-At the moment, the watchface changes almost daily.
-Watch the commit log for new releases, and repeat the pbw install process to upgrade.

 ## To configure (for now):
 * Set your Nightscout host and display units on the phone.
 You can customize the graph: